It’s official: Strictly Come Dancing is back, and it’s only going to get bigger and better from here on.

 Read more about Strictly Come Dancing

-Strictly Come Dancing returns to BBC One in Autumn.
+Strictly Come Dancing live shows starts on BBC One on October 24th.
 To find out what else is on in the meantime, check out our TV Guide.